gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-111.md

 *Ground Resolution of typical cameras in cm with respect to the above surface level.*

-#### Suggested Overlap

-Front Overlap 80%,  Side Overlap 60%

-#### Camera Speed

-Depending on the product and manufactor of the cameras you have to deal with different speeds.
-NOTE: Only the speed that can be continously achieved is taken into account.
-Currently a picture rate of 2 sconds is the maximum in speed.
+Depending on the product and manufacturer of the cameras you have to deal with different flight speeds.
+NOTE: Only the speed that can be continuously achieved is taken into account.
+Currently a picture rate of 2 seconds is the maximum in speed.

-{% include note.html content=" It is strongly recommended that you use (if available) an autonoumous camera timer (time lapse) for controlling the pictures interval."
+{% include note.html content=" It is strongly recommended that you use (if available) an autonomous camera timer (time lapse) for controlling the pictures interval."
 %}

 #### Flight Speed

 On average both SD Cards and cameras will be able to achieve an average speed of about 2 seconds/image.
 As a result taking pictures at least every 2 seconds is a bit challenging.
-The Flight speed recommendations are meeting this needs.

-**Rule of thumb**
+So roughly you can estimate the flight altitude from the ground resolution and the maximum flight speed according to this from the following **rule of thumb**:

 $$maxSpeed~(km/h) = (0.2 * AGL)*3.6$$